Tour riders expecting savage day in the Jura

-STATION DES ROUSSES, France If one day on the Tour de France is going to sort the men from the boys it will be Sunday when an already worn-out peloton embarks on a punishing trek in the Jura mountains.
+STATION DES ROUSSES, France (Reuters) - If one day on the Tour de France is going to sort the men from the boys it will be Sunday when an already worn-out peloton embarks on a punishing trek in the Jura mountains.

 The 181.5-km ninth stage from Nantua to Chambery features 4,700 metres of climbing with three out-of-category climbs, with gradients much steeper than the Tour usually includes.